 The process helps to focus better and to produce a clear and sharp image.
 You can think of it as tuning your guitar.

 You tune your guitar whenever you think it needs a bit of correction with the nodes, right?
-Just like that, you should also keep on collimating the telescope as many times you need to get that precise image.
+Just like that, you should also keep on collimating the telescope as many times as you need to get that precise image.

 However, if you skip this process, there wouldn’t be much validity left of using the telescope because the results will be blurry and misleading.